usnistgov/ARIAC/docs/competition/challenges.rst

   #.
 Assembly station 1
   #.
 Assembly station 3

-  When the human reaches assembly station 3, he will repeat the process starting with assembly station 4.
+  When the human reaches assembly station 3, he will repeat the process from the beginning.